privacy-tech-lab/gpc-web-crawler/README.md

 5. `WebDriverError: Reached Error Page`: This error indicates that an error page has been reached when Selenium tried to load the site.
 6. `UnexpectedAlertOpenError`: This error indicates that a popup on the site disrupted Selenium's ability to analyze the site (such as a mandatory login).

-### 5.2 OptMeowt Analysis Extension
+### 6.2 OptMeowt Analysis Extension

-The [OptMeowt Analysis extension](https://github.com/privacy-tech-lab/gpc-optmeowt) is [packaged as an xpi file](https://github.com/privacy-tech-lab/gpc-web-crawler/wiki/Pack-Extension-in-XPI-Format) and installed on a Firefox Nightly browser by the crawler script.
+The [OptMeowt Analysis extension](https://github.com/privacy-tech-lab/gpc-optmeowt) is [packaged as an xpi file](https://github.com/privacy-tech-lab/gpc-web-crawler/wiki/Pack-Extension-in-XPI-Format) and installed on a Firefox Nightly browser by the Crawler script.
 When a site loads, the OptMeowt Analysis extension automatically analyzes the site and sends the analysis data to the local SQL database via a POST request.
 The analysis performed by the OptMeowt Analysis extension investigates the GPC compliance of a given site using a 4-step approach:

 1. The extension checks whether the site is subject to the CCPA by looking at [Firefox's urlClassification object](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API/webRequest/onHeadersReceived#urlclassification).
 Requests returned by this object are based on the Disconnect list per [Firefox's Enhanced Tracking Protection](https://support.mozilla.org/en-US/kb/enhanced-tracking-protection-firefox-desktop).
 Sending data to a site on the Disconnect will often qualify as sharing or selling of data subject to people's opt out right.
 2. The extension checks the value of the [US Privacy string](https://github.com/InteractiveAdvertisingBureau/USPrivacy/tree/master), the [GPP string](https://github.com/InteractiveAdvertisingBureau/Global-Privacy-Platform/blob/main/Core/Consent%20String%20Specification.md), and OneTrust's OptanonConsent, OneTrustWPCCPAGoogleOptOut, and OTGPPConsent cookies, if any of these exist.